ibm-cloud-docs/solution-tutorials/vmwaas-solution-tutorial.md

 The next step is to create a firewall rule.
 By default, the VMware as a Service – single tenant instance has been provisioned with a default firewall rule that will drop all traffic to ensure security.
 An additional rule must be put in place to allow the traffic from the previously created network to access the Internet.

 To create a firewall rule:
-o	From the previous step, click on Firewall.
+* From the previous step, click on Firewall.

-o	Click on Edit Rules.
+* Click on Edit Rules.

-o	Click on New on Top to create a new firewall rule above the default drop all rule.
+* Click on New on Top to create a new firewall rule above the default drop all rule.

-o	A new entry in the firewall rule list will be created.
+* A new entry in the firewall rule list will be created.
 This entry needs to be completed.
 To complete the entry:
 	Name – In the example test-fw-rule is used.
 	Source – click on the pencil icon next to source and select the test-ip-rule created in the previous step.
 Click on Keep when complete.
 	Destination – click on the pencil icon next to destination and toggle the slider next to Any destination to green (enabled).
 Click on Keep when complete.